remnawave/panel/docs/awesome-remnawave/index.md

 ## Add project to the list

-If you want to add project to the list, please open a PR on [GitHub](https://github.com/remnawave/panel/blob/main/docs/awesome-remnawave/index.md).
+If you want to add your project to the list, please open a PR on [GitHub](https://github.com/remnawave/panel/blob/main/docs/awesome-remnawave/index.md).

-Make sure that is your target branch is `main`.
+Make sure that the target branch is `main`.

-Also, the following pre-requisites must be met:
+Also, the following requirements must be met:

 - [x] Project must be open source.
 - [x] Project must be related to Remnawave or **useful for Remnawave users**.

-Following format must be used:
+The following format must be used:

 ```md
 ### Project name